mlafeldt/chaosmonkey/README.md

 ## Use with Docker

-[This Docker image](https://github.com/mlafeldt/docker-simianarmy) allows you to deploy Chaos Monkey using a single command:
+[This Docker image](https://github.com/mlafeldt/docker-simianarmy) allows you to deploy Chaos Monkey with a single command:

 ```bash
 docker run -it --rm -p 8080:8080 \